-Higher Failsworth Primary is a very inclusive school.
-We have children with a wide variety of needs (Autistic Spectrum disorder, Down’s Syndrome, Verbal dyspraxia, hearing impairment, Visually impairment, complex medical needs, complex physical disabilities).
+Higher Failsworth is a very inclusive school.
+We have children with a wide variety of needs (Autistic spectrum Disorder, Down Syndrome, hearing impairment, verbal dyspraxia, visual impairment, complex medical needs and physical disabilities.)

 Our Sensory Room

 We worked with our friends at tlc4schools to design and develop our sensory immersive environment where children who have developmental and sensory difficulties can learn through a range of various technologies and experiences to help them to feel safe and secure in our school.

 - Tactile wall panel

 - Vibro-acoustic plinth

 - UV strip light and a range of accessories